 East Africa refers to the region of Africa that extends to the easternmost region of the continent.
 There is a total of twenty-one countries in East Africa.
 The most fascinating aspect of Eastern Africa is that this region of the continent is that there are so many different groups within the easternmost region of Africa.These different subregions within the confines of Eastern Africa include…

-East African countries lie along the Atlantic Ocean.
+East African countries lie along the Indian Ocean.
 The East African countries that lie directly along the coast of the Atlantic Ocean include Djibouti, Somalia, Kenya, Tanzania, Madagascar, and Seychelles.

 How about we talk through a brief overview of the different countries in East Africa?
 There are so many different land masses and nations throughout Eastern Africa, which can become confusing very easily.
 To start, there are a few countries that make up a community known as the East African Community, which is quite easy to remember.
 The East African countries of Burundi, Kenya, Rwanda, South Sudan, Tanzania, and Uganda are the six countries that are members of the EAC.

 Together, the East African countries of Somalia, Eritrea, Djibouti, and Ethiopia make up the Horn of Africa.
 Some people attribute this region of Africa as distinct and separate from the easternmost part of Africa, but officially, the four countries aforementioned are those that comprise East Africa.